 Formal loyalty programs can take a lot of time and money to manage.
 So why make it formal?

-Combine the thank you postcard with the “free money” postcard, and you get a low-maintenance way to reward great customers with extra perks.
-Decide what qualifies someone for a reward, set up a rule in your automation workflow to identify customers who qualify, and let Inkit send out postcards with a discount code or freebie.
+Combine the thank you postcard with the “free money” postcard, and you get a low-maintenance way to reward great customers with extra perks or trigger a special rewards postcard upon their next purchase.
+Decide what qualifies someone for a reward, or use purchase history data to offer them a new product based on what you know about their interests, set up a rule in your automation workflow to identify customers who qualify, and let Inkit send out postcards with a discount code or freebie.

-When used well, postcards can be one more channel in your “omni-channel marketing strategy,” improving results without a ton of extra effort.
+When used well, postcards can be one more channel in your “omni-channel marketing strategy,” alongside social media, email marketing, and others – greatly improving your marketing results without a ton of extra effort.
+Use our postcard marketing tips to create cost-effective postcard marketing campaigns that will drive your business to new heights.
 Start with one of these ideas to see what a simple piece of paper can do.

 P.S.
 Inkit has some big things coming.
 Follow us on Facebook to get updates and new marketing ideas every week.